GoogleCloudPlatform/ai-infra-cluster-provisioning/README.md

 1. ***GPU_COUNT***.
 This defines the GPU count per VM.
 The default value is 2 if not set.
 1. ***VM_TYPE***.
 This defines the VM type.
 The default value is a2-highgpu-2g if not set.
 1. ***ACCELERATOR_TYPE***.
 This defines the Accelerator type.
 The default value is nvidia-tesla-a100 if not set.
 1. ***IMAGE_FAMILY_NAME***.
 This defines the image family name for the VM.
 The default value is pytorch-1-12-gpu-debian-10 if not set.
-We support images only from ml-images project.
 1. ***IMAGE_NAME***.
 This defines the image name for the VM.
 The default value is c2-deeplearning-pytorch-1-12-cu113-v20221107-debian-10 if not set.
-We support images only from ml-images project.
+1. ***IMAGE_PROJECT***.
+This defines the image project name for the VM.
+The default value is ml-images project.
 1. ***DISK_SIZE_GB***.
 This defines the disk size in GB for the VMs.
 The default value is 2000 GB(2 TB) if not specified.
 1. ***DISK_TYPE***.
 This defines the disk type to use for VM creation.
 The default value is pd-ssd if not defined.
 1. ***TERRAFORM_GCS_PATH***.
 Google cloud storage bucket path to use for state management and copying scripts.
 If not provided then a default GCS bucket is created in the project.
 The name of the bucket is ‘aiinfra-terraform-<PROJECT_ID>’.
 For each deployment a separate folder is created under this GCS bucket in the name ‘<NAME_PREFIX-deployment>’.
 Ex: gs://test-bucket/deployment